Imposter Syndrome Therapy in Boston & NYC

 I provide Telehealth across Massachusetts & New York.
 There is no need to cancel appointments if you travel throughout these states for work.

-How I Treat Imposter Syndrome
+How I Treat Imposter Syndrome: Online in Boston & NYC

 My approach is warm, direct, and strategy-forward, so you leave each session knowing what to practice and why it works.
-I utilize a unique combination of the following evidence-based practices:

 -

-I help you spot all-or-nothing, mind-reading, and catastrophizing, so you can rewrite them into balanced, evidence-based statements you’d offer a trusted colleague.
+Turn thought traps into fair appraisals.
+Working in fast-paced cities like NYC and Boston can fuel imposter thoughts.
+I help you spot all-or-nothing thinking, mind-reading, and catastrophizing, then rewrite those thoughts into balanced, evidence-based statements you'd offer a trusted colleague.

 -